Stolen Hours

 The film is a remake of the 1939 Bette Davis film Dark Victory (1939), with Hayward in Davis's role.
 The time period was updated and the setting changed to England.
-It was shot at Shepperton Studios and on location around Britain, including at Fowey in Cornwall.
+It was shot at Shepperton Studios and on location around Britain, including at Polruan in Cornwall.

 The film's American title is Summer Flight.

 Plot

 A neurotic jet-setting socialite is diagnosed with a brain tumor and told that she has only a year left to live.
 She falls in love with Dr. John Carmody and struggles to turn her life around before she dies.